 Other than the occasional cardamom tea latte, I’m not much of a tea drinker, since my day revolves around numerous cups of hot and cold coffee (and ice cream + coffee, ala affogato coffee).
 Still, the tea was too nice to let go to waste.

-Since no food is better suited to a hot Michigan summer than ice cream (hello, Banana Pancake Ice Cream), I decided to use some of the tea bags to flavor homemade ice cream.
+Since no food is better suited to a hot Michigan summer than ice cream (hello, banana pancake ice cream and blueberry cheesecake ice cream), I decided to use some of the tea bags to flavor homemade ice cream.

 The result is a creamy and rich vanilla-based ice cream that is lightly flavored with tea.